rishicomplex/rishicomplex.github.io/_posts/2024-11-11-my-chess-games-against-hikaru.markdown

 date:   2024-11-11 00:00:00
 ---

 I was backing up my drive to switch laptops recently and I came across a screengrab of a chess game I played against Hikaru Nakamura.
 This was in January 2020, back when he had yet to blow up into a [giant streamer](https://www.youtube.com/GMHikaru).
-As I recall I was one of around 100 subscribers on Twitch.
+As I recall, I was one of a handful of subscribers on his Twitch channel.
 He would occasionally play his subscribers on stream, and this was my lucky day.
 <!--more-->
 Here's the footage from his stream.